mcdemarco/scms/content/subdirectory/example.md

-# SCMS
+# SCMS Directory Browsing

-You have reached the subdirectory!
+You have reached a file in a subdirectory.